mucherino/teaching/GPU/intro_ssp.md

 properties that SSP instances may satisfy, and they are generally able to provide *only one* solution to the problem, i.e., only one subset of $S$ whose elements sum up to the target $t$.
-Instead, our approach is going to be different: our interest is in enumerating the entire solution set for a given SSP instance.
-In other words, we want to identify **all** the subsets that correspond to the given target.
+Instead, our approach is going to be different: our interest is in counting the total number of solutions for a given SSP instance.
+In other words, we want to count how many subsets of the original $S$ will have elements whose sum corresponds to the given target $t$.
+For more information about the SSP, you can refer to this
-For more information about the SSP, you can refer to this [wikipedia page](https://en.wikipedia.org/wiki/Subset_sum_problem).
+[wikipedia page](https://en.wikipedia.org/wiki/Subset_sum_problem).

 ## The basic recursive algorithm